rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 Figuring out the right settings to create a cluster can take a lot of effort and time, and applying the same settings to multiple clusters can also be painful and error-prone.
 For such cases, it is useful to create a cluster template to define all the cluster settings in one place and use that template to create clusters.

 While creating a cluster from a template, all settings defined in the cluster template are applied and locked in, unless the template settings are marked as Questions.
-After a cluster is created from a template, its template-defined settings cannot be changed unless you [update the cluster to a newer version](#updating-a-cluster-created-with-a-cluster-template) of the same template.
+After a cluster is created from a template, its template-defined settings cannot be changed unless [the cluster is updated to a newer version](#updating-a-cluster-created-with-a-cluster-template) of the same template.

 Global Admins can use template enforcement to require new clusters to use a template.